sudorook/latex-styles/README.md

 sudo apt install texlive-base texlive-bibtex-extra texlive-fonts-extra texlive-luatex
 ```

-I'm not familiar with how to best install texlive packages on macOS or Windows.
+I'm not familiar with how to best install texlive packages on macOS, Windows,
+or other Linux distributions.
 Best of luck.

-**NOTE:** Older (LTS) distro releases may not have Font Awesome files or LaTeX
+**NOTE:** Older (LTS) Linux distros may not have the Font Awesome files and
-mappings available in their repos.
-To get the required files:
+their LaTeX mappings available in their repos.
+To get the required files,
+install the fontforge bitmap font editor and run:

 ```
 git clone https://github.com/xdanaux/fontawesome-latex